Concrete block: Sizes and structure

-The use of blockwork allows structures to be built in the traditional masonry style with layers (or courses) of staggered blocks.
-Concrete blocks may be produced with hollow centers (cores) to reduce weight, improve insulation and provide an interconnected void into which concrete can be poured to solidify the entire wall after it is built.
 Blocks come in modular sizes, with the most popular typically referred to (by their thickness) as "4-inch", "6-inch", "8-inch", and "12-inch".
-In the US, CMU blocks are nominally 16 in long and 8 in wide.
+In the US, concrete blocks are nominally 16 in long and 8 in wide.
 Their actual dimensions are 3/8 in less than the nominal dimensions (to allow for 3/8-inch mortar joints between blocks in any orientation).
 In Ireland and the UK, blocks are usually 440 × 215 × 100 mm excluding mortar joints.
 In Australia, New Zealand and Canada, blocks are usually 390 × 190 × 190 mm excluding mortar joints.

 Block cores are typically tapered so that their top surface (as laid) has a greater surface on which to spread a mortar bed and for easier handling.
-Most CMUs have two cores, but three- and four-core units are also produced.
+Most concrete blocks have two cores, but three- and four-core units are also produced.
 A core also allows for the insertion of steel reinforcement to span courses in order to increase tensile strength.
 This is accomplished by grouting the voids of blocks containing rebar with concrete.
-Thus reinforced, CMU walls are better able to resist lateral forces such as wind load and seismic forces.
+Thus reinforced, concrete block walls are better able to resist lateral forces such as wind load and seismic forces.
 Cores may also be filled with expanded-polystyrene (EPS) block foam insulation, substantially increasing the R-value of the resulting wall to be in compliance with the US national energy code.

 A variety of specialized shapes exist to allow special construction features.
-U-shaped blocks or knockout blocks with notches to allow the construction of bond beams or lintel assemblies, using horizontal reinforcing grouted into place in the cavity.
+U-shaped blocks, or knockout blocks, have notches to allow the construction of bond beams or lintel assemblies, using horizontal reinforcing grouted into place in the cavity.
 Blocks with a channel on the end, known as "jamb blocks", allow doors to be secured to wall assemblies.
 Blocks with grooved ends permit the construction of control joints, allowing a filler material to be anchored between the un-mortared block ends.
-Other features, such as radiused corners known as "bullnoses" may be incorporated.
+Other features, such as radiused corners known as "bullnoses", may be incorporated.
 A wide variety of decorative profiles also exist.

-CMUs may be formulated with special aggregates to produce specific colors or textures for finish use.
+Concrete blocks may be formulated with special aggregates to produce specific colors or textures for finish use.
 Special textures may be produced by splitting a ribbed or solid two-block unit; such factory-produced units are called "split-rib" or "split-face" blocks.
 Blocks may be scored by grooves the width of a mortar joint to simulate different block modules.
 For example, an 8 by 16 in block may be scored in the middle to simulate 8 by 8 in masonry, with the grooves filled with mortar and struck to match the true joints.